PureStorage-OpenConnect/Accelerate-2024-Workshop/Ansible-Samples/2.3-async-rep/README.md

 localhost                  : ok=2    changed=1    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 ```

-# Solution

-The finished Ansible Playbook is provided here: [purefa-async.yml](https://github.com/PureStorage-OpenConnect/ansible-workshop/blob/master/2.3-async-rep/purefa-async.yml).

 # Verifying the Solution

-Login to the source Pure Storage FlashArray with your web browser using the management IP address you set in your YAML file.
+Login to the source Pure Storage FlashArray with your web browser.

 Navigate to the Protection -> Protection Groups window and select the Source Protection Group `workshop-pg` to see the target array has been configured.